It's Your Choice 2018

 - To promptly report any family status changes to your payroll representative (or ETF if you are a retiree or continuant).
 These changes include marriage, divorce, creation or termination of a domestic partnership, death, a birth or adoption, or a dependent child losing eligibility.
 You should also report address or name changes, a change in your primary care provider and Medicare eligibility.

-- To respond to the health plan provider's annual questionnaire on eligibility for any adult dependent who may be disabled.
-Coverage for dependents could be lost if the questionnaire is not returned to the health plan provider or the review is not completed.
+- To respond to the health plan's annual questionnaire on eligibility for any adult dependent who may be disabled.
+Coverage for dependents could be lost if the questionnaire is not returned to the health plan or the review is not completed.

-- To submit claims to the health plan provider in a timely manner, if applicable.
+- To submit claims to the health plan in a timely manner, if applicable.

-- To use the health plan provider's internal grievance process to address concerns that may arise.
+- To use the health plan's internal grievance process to address concerns that may arise.

 Every effort has been made to ensure that this information is accurate, but may be subject to change.
 Please note revision dates located at the bottom of each page.
 In the event of conflicting information, federal law, state statute, state health contracts and/or policies and provisions established by the State of Wisconsin Group Insurance Board shall be followed.